CoRL 2026 · Dataset & Benchmark Track

 Vision-Only · No Physical Prior

 Models like RT-2 and OpenVLA excel at semantic understanding and instruction following, yet they lack explicit physical grounding.
-They may correctly pick up an egg, but without force intuition, the result is often catastrophic failure at safety boundaries.
+They may correctly pick up a potato chip, but without force intuition, the result is often catastrophic failure at safety boundaries.

 Problem 1: No force scaling from visual cues